citronneur/rdp-rs/README.md

         --width <width>      Screen width [default: 800]
 ```

-`mstsc-rs` have been tested to connect to server ran from Windows 7 to Windows 10.
+`mstsc-rs` have been tested to connect to server that ran from Windows 7 to Windows 10.

 ### Basic connection (using Network Level Authentication over SSL)